Nechepso/git-commands/README.md

 -----------

-This repository hosts a collection of miscellaneous extra Git commands (in the form of scripts building mostly on top of Git plumbing commands) that have proved useful.
+This repository hosts a collection of miscellaneous extra Git commands (in the form of scripts, mostly building on top of Git plumbing commands) that have proved useful.

 Installation